 It can help you to review your business and understand the process of production.

 The engineering industry developed HACCP as a quality system.
-It is a way of ensuring that products are manufactured to specification at the end of the production line.
+This ensures that products are manufactured to specification at the end of the production line.
 This is rather than testing each one, possibly to destruction.
 It is also used to ensure product safety.

 The food industry adopted HACCP in the 1960s to produce the food for the space program.
 The idea of astronauts having food poisoning in space, doesn’t bear thinking about!